 For the final-year projects you will have a supervisor to monitor progress and provide individual consultations by arrangement.

 You will have access through the Learning Central website to relevant multimedia material, presentations, lecture handouts, bibliographies, further links, electronic exercises and discussion circles.

 The University offers a range of services including the Careers Service, the Counselling Service, the Disability and Dyslexia Service, the Student Support Service, and excellent libraries and resource centres.

 We’ll provide you with frequent feedback on your work.
 This comes in a variety of formats including oral feedback during tutorials, personalised feedback on written work, feedback lectures, generic written feedback and feedback on tutorial performance

-Coursework will be marked by your module tutor and your tutor will give you written feedback on your work.
+Coursework will usually be marked by your module tutor and you will receive written feedback on your work.
 You will also have a feedback class after each assessment.
 Students will be given general feedback in relation to examinations following the May/June examination period and you will be able to discuss your overall performance with your personal tutor as part of the monitored student self-assessment scheme.

 A range of assessment methods are used, including essays, examinations, presentations, portfolios and creative assignments.

 Essays and examinations are used not only for assessment purposes but also as a means of developing your capacities to gather, organise, evaluate and deploy relevant information and ideas from a variety of sources in reasoned arguments.
 Dedicated essay workshops and individual advice enable you to produce your best work, and written feedback on essays feeds forward into future work, enabling you to develop your strengths and address any weaker areas.